tasmota/mgos32-to-tasmota32/README.md

 # ⚠️ Currently some devices fail sometimes to convert.
 Reason unknown. ⚠️
 # All Matter devices are impossible to convert !
+No update to firmware v1.5.x

 # Shelly convert to Tasmota